Integration

 These APIs enable enterprises to tap into the Markaaz Directory in real-time to verify small business applicants.
 With just a few variables, the Business Verification API searches the Markaaz Directory and delivers Firmographic Data, Compliance AML Data and Business Health Data.
 This API suite is comprised of multiple API endpoints that are able to return a customized selection of our approximate 200 data points about the business you are attempting to verify based on your unique needs.

-These API's enable enterprises to build on the Business Verification APIs and apply a set of preconfigured rules across 12 metrics in real-time to supply an application decision and the details behind that decision based on metrics you set.
+This API's enables enterprises to build on the Business Verification APIs and apply a set of configurable rules across 12 metrics in real-time to supply an application or onboarding decision and the details behind that decision based on thresholds you set.
 To ensure a standardized set of metrics are used for each API request, the Markaaz Enterprise Portal is used to manage the business rules for these metrics.